ViacheslavBulba/Movie-Catalog-ReactJS/README.md

 - Prop Types
 - ESLint

+# How to execute the project in your machine

+1. Download and install NodeJS with NPM from https://nodejs.org/en/

+2. Download or clone the project source code

+3. Install all required npm packages (dependencies)

+`cd ~/git/react-mentoring-program`

+`npm install`

+4. Start back-end in a separate terminal window

+`cd ~/git/react-mentoring-program/node_modules/movie-api-server`

+`npm start`

+5. Start front-end in a separate terminal window

+`cd ~/git/react-mentoring-program`

+`npm start`

 ### Below are resources used for implementation and steps performed

 #### How to add a backend (local movies API service/server) as a dependency